310mc/https-310mc.github.io-tl/source/_posts/idol_story/hajime_1.md

 Also, if I’m advertised in that sort of way— Although I can’t say much about Tomoya-kun, since he’s had to dress up as a girl for Drama Club performances…

-Mitsuru-kun might feel restricted, and well — He may not be able to properly make the most of his strengths, even though he’s becoming so much cooler recently.
+Mitsuru-kun might feel restricted, and well… He may not be able to properly make the most of his strengths, even though he’s becoming so much cooler recently.

 And this kind of development will also make it harder for Ni~chan to return to us, since I think he’s always disliked being called cute.